mdn/content/files/en-us/web/api/event/timestamp/index.md

 ## Value

 This value is the number of milliseconds elapsed from the beginning of the time origin until the event was created.
-If the global object is {{domxref("Window")}}, the time origin is the moment the user clicked on the link, or the script initiated the loading of the document.
-In a worker, the time origin is the moment of cration of the worker.
+If the global object is {{domxref("Window")}}, the time origin is the moment the user clicked on the link, or the script that initiated the loading of the document.
+In a worker, the time origin is the moment of creation of the worker.

 The value is a {{domxref("DOMHighResTimeStamp")}} accurate to 5 microseconds (0.005 ms), but the [precision is reduced](#Reduced_time_precision) to prevent fingerprinting.